scen/stanleycen.com/posts/embedded-scripting-js-vs-lua.md

-# Embedded Scriptping: Javascript vs. Lua
+# Embedded Scripting: Javascript vs. Lua

 A while back I boiled my considerations for an embedded scripting language for ionlib to 2 options: _Lua_ and _Javascript_.